15 Best Free Things to Do in Nashville, TN

 13. Join a Live Radio Audience at Ernest Tubb Midnight Jamboree

 Ernest Tubb, aka the Texas Troubadour, opened his record shop on Honky Tonk Row in 1947.
 A mentor to up-and-coming country musicians, Tubb created a star-dusted path to stardom with a radio show called the Ernest Tubb Midnight Jamboree.
 Performers would run off the Grand Ole Opry stage at nearby Ryman Auditorium and record their songs for live radio.

 Midnight Jamboree is famous for being the second longest-running radio show in the country.
 Claim a seat in the audience if you happen to be in Nashville on a Tuesday night.
-The live show is broadcast on Saturday night on AM 650 WSM–radio, home of the Grand Ole Opry.
+The live show is broadcast on Saturday night (technically Sunday morning at midnight) on AM 650 WSM–radio, home of the Grand Ole Opry.
 Show up and have fun; no charge!

 Address: 417 Broadway, Nashville, Tennessee